Warehouse Optimization 15 Considerations in Warehouse Space Planning

 • shipping dock sizes.

 From these detailed space requirements, develop a spreadsheet to allow a succinct side-by-side comparison of each facility and how well each facility meets your requirements.
-Our blog discusses forming an action plan for the project and a move plan for the facility you select.
+These are critical steps to take long before you begin to think about a warehouse move plan.

 Moving fulfillment into a new facility is a major investment and expense to companies.
 Many times, teams end up under-sizing the new facility and companies run out of space faster than expected.
 Following these planning steps will help you improve space planning accuracy.